palladian1/xv6-annotated/traps.md

 to figure out which one just yelled.
 No. Just no. Running kernel code for all this would be way too slow.

-So it's the processor that will have to detect interrupts and decide how to handle them.
-But what exactly it should do for an interrupt depends on all kinds of particulars about that OS, e.g. a disk saying it's done reading from a file might require updating some file system data or storing the disk data in a specific buffer or something.
+So it's the processor that will have to detect traps and decide how to handle them.
+But what exactly it should do for a specific trap depends on all kinds of of particulars about that OS, e.g. a disk saying it's done reading from a file might require updating some file system data or storing the disk data in a specific buffer or something.
 That's too much responsibility for the processor.

-Okay, so the kernel will set up a bunch of handler functions for every possible type of interrupt.
+Okay, so the kernel will set up a bunch of handler functions for every possible type of trap.
 Then it tells the hardware, "Okay, so if you get a disk interrupt, here are my instructions to handle that.
 For timer interrupts, use these instructions.
 If a process tries to access an invalid page, do this..."
-From then on, the processor can handle the interrupts without further input from the kernel by looking up the interrupt number in a big table to get the handler function that the kernel set up, then just run it.
+From then on, the processor can handle the traps without further input from the kernel by looking up the interrupt number in a big table to get the trap handler function that the kernel set up, then just running it.

 In the x86 architecture, that table is called the *interrupt descriptor table* or IDT.
-It has 256 entries (so that's the maximum number of distinct interrupts we can define); each one specifies a segment descriptor (ugh segmentation again, you know what that means: opaque code) and an instruction pointer (`%eip`) that tell the processor where it can find the corresponding interrupt handler function.
+I know, I'm sorry, I promised I'd say "trap" for the general case, but the x86 specs give it the official name of IDT even though it handles all the traps.
+Sigh.
+It has 256 entries (so that's the maximum number of distinct traps we can define); each one specifies a segment descriptor (ugh segmentation again, you know what that means: opaque code) and an instruction pointer (`%eip`) that tell the processor where it can find the corresponding trap handler function.

-xv6 won't use all 256 entries; it'll mostly stick to 0-31 (software exceptions), 32-63 (hardware interrupts), and 64 (system calls), all defined in [traps.h](https://github.com/mit-pdos/xv6-public/blob/master/traps.h).
+xv6 won't use all 256 entries; it'll mostly use trap numbers 0-31 (software exceptions), 32-63 (hardware interrupts), and 64 (system calls), all defined in [traps.h](https://github.com/mit-pdos/xv6-public/blob/master/traps.h).
-But we do have to stick them in the IDT anway, so we're the unlucky fools who get to write 256 functions' worth of assembly code by hand.
+But we do have to stick all 256 in the IDT anway, so we're the unlucky fools who get to write 256 functions' worth of assembly code by hand.
 Nah, just kidding: xv6 uses a script in a high-level language to do that for us and spit out the entries into an assembly file.